ph101pp/js-objct/readme.markdown

 ----------------

-I developed the parentclass for my bachelor thesis project, where I used a node server and browserify to serve the JavaScript.
+I developed the objectfactory for my bachelor thesis project [jnstrument](http://jnstrument.com), where I used a node server and browserify to serve the JavaScript.

 Because this class turned out to be pretty valuable I decided to create this spin off project.